 The parent/guardian needs:

-- To be linked to the child as a legal guardian/parent in the Lithuanian national population registry
+- To be linked to the child as a legal guardian/parent in the Estonian, Lithuanian or Latvian national population registry

 - Ability to sign documents (ID-card, mobile-ID, Smart-ID)